 Safe Babies Online Workshop - May 2021

-To receive a completion certificate for this Safe Babies course, participants are also required to obtain infant/child first aid training outside of AFABC and provide a copy of their certificate to the AFABC registrar.
-Infant/child first aid training is offered across the province through St. Johns Ambulance and other first-aid organizations.
+To receive a completion certificate for this Safe Babies course, participants must obtain infant/child CPR/First Aid training outside of AFABC and provide their CPR/First Aid certificate to the AFABC registrar.
+Foster parents, please check with your resource workers on provincial and local CPR/First Aid requirements.